 Laws and Penalties for Doxxing in Singapore (With Examples)

-As of 1 January 2020, it is an offence to engage in “doxxing” in Singapore.
-These doxxing laws are found under the Protection from Harassment Act (POHA).
-Victims who face harassment due to online vigilantes sharing their personal information can seek redress under them.
+As of 1 January 2020, there are laws making it an offence to engage in “doxxing” in Singapore.
+These doxxing laws are found under the Protection from Harassment Act (POHA), and victims who face harassment due to online vigilantes sharing their personal information can seek redress under them.

 What is Doxxing?